-I have a Gary Larson cartoon above my desk that captures that feeling.
-It’s entitled “Sheep authors,” and shows a sheep at a desk throwing papers in the air; crumpled papers cover the floor and overflow a wastebasket.
+A Gary Larson cartoon (shown here) above my desk captures that feeling.
+It’s entitled “Sheep authors,” and shows a sheep at a desk throwing papers in the air; crumpled papers cover the floor and an overflowing wastebasket.
 The sheep is saying, “Forget it!
 Forget it!
 Everything I write is just so much bleating!”

-Sometimes before I sit down to write a post, I read through some of the other blogs I follow.
-I’m starting to find this isn’t necessarily a good way to start, because I fall into the trap of feeling not as clever, funny, smart, etc. as those admired bloggers.
+Sometimes before sitting down to write a post, I read through some of the other blogs I follow.
+This isn’t necessarily a good way to start, because you fall into the trap of feeling not as clever, funny, smart, etc. as those admired bloggers.

 Just this week I was having that feeling when I came across a post by James at Men With Pens on “How to feel consistently confident about your writing.”
-He says:
+James says:

 Those seven words [“I wish I could write like that”] can plant a dangerous seed in the mind of even the most accomplished authors, making them second-guess their abilities and wonder if they’re really cut out for this writing business after all.
 And what begins as a tiny sliver of self-doubt takes on a life of its own.

-He has some great suggestions, including writing down every good thing anyone has ever said about your writing.
+James has some great suggestions, including writing down every good thing anyone has ever said about your writing.
 My version of this is what I call my “glory” file.
-There’s a paper file folder, where I put notes, cards and printouts of emailed comments.
-I also have an electronic file, where I copy snippets of praise to read through when I haven’t received any lately.
+I have a digital file, where I copy snippets of praise to read through when I haven’t received any lately.
+There’s also a paper file folder, where I put any rare-these-days notes or cards.

 So taking James’ advice, I read through a few of the comments.
 I also looked at my sheep cartoon and smiled.
 OK, I feel better.